Primary Ionization and Particle Identification with Straw Tube Detectors: Introduction

 \section{Introduction}

-The gaseous detectors have been used by many particle physics experiments.
-Their applications require to optimize the gaseous detector itself whether its the optimization of detector geometries and/or gas mixtures.
-To understand the performance of the detector simulations can be of great help.
+The gaseous detectors have been used in many particle physics experiments since a long time.
+In order to study the particle properties in the gaseous detectors the optimization of various parameters like detector geometries and/or gas mixtures are crucial.
 The straw tube detectors are used by many ongoing and upcoming particle physics experiments to track the different particles.
 The COMPASS \cite{compass}, PANDA \cite{pandas1}--\cite{pandas3}, ATLAS \cite{atlas0}--\cite{atlas5}, NA62\cite{na62}, GlueX\cite{gluex} and an upcoming experiment like DUNE \cite{dune1}--\cite{dune2} have been using the straw tube trackers (STT) \cite{straw1}.
-Each of these experiments have different physics goals and hence the different geometries and, composition of gas mixtures.
-There are numerous characteristics of straw tube detectors like the excellent vertex, momentum, angular, and time resolution that makes them special for doing several studies.
+Each of these experiments have different physics goals and hence posses the different geometries and, composition of gas mixtures.
+The xenon-based gas mixture is crucial in transition radiation tracker (TRT) as these have tracking capabilities along with particle identification and also absorb the transition radiation photon.
+The straw tube detectors are important for TRT as these have a high degree of modularity of the detector and can be easily integrated into a medium producing transition radiation and absorb them.
+There are numerous characteristics of straw tube detectors such as excellent vertex, momentum, angular, and time resolution that makes them special for doing several studies.